 Economic Activities in China: Primary, Secondary, Tertiary, and Quaternary

-China, with a population of 1.4 billion, is the world’s second most populous country, just behind India.
+China, with a population of approximately 1.408 billion (as of end-2024, NBS), is the world’s most populous country — though its population has declined for three consecutive years since 2022 due to falling birth rates.
 It is located in East Asia, covering a total area of 9,562,910 square kilometers, ranking 4th globally, below the United States.

 Despite facing challenges such as trade tensions and demographic shifts, China continues to be a major player in the global economy, with a focus on innovation, technology, and sustainable growth.